Canelo Álvarez vs. Amir Khan: Round by round

-Both fighters took turns missing meager jabs early before Khan landed an errant left hook to Álvarez's ear. Álvarez returned fire with a right to the hip. Álvarez answered Khan's jab with a left hook.
+Both fighters took turns missing meagre jabs early before Khan landed an errant left hook to Álvarez's ear. Álvarez returned fire with a right to the hip. Álvarez answered Khan's jab with a left hook.
 Khan appeared slightly dazed, and the fight changed pace, with Álvarez taking control.
-With a loss in maneuverability, Khan sought to establish a buffer zone with jabs. Álvarez used the opportunity to land a couple of body shots to Khan, slowing his movement.
+With a loss in manoeuvrability, Khan sought to establish a buffer zone with jabs. Álvarez used the opportunity to land a couple of body shots to Khan, slowing his movement.
 Khan's head seemed to be clearing, but he had not regained the body movement which protected him so well earlier in the bout. Álvarez feinted a body jab as a cover to load a right hook, but Khan parried the jab with both hands.
 The jab was withdrawn and Khan was left off balance with both hands down. Álvarez feinted another jab and landed an overhand right, dropping Khan unconscious.
 Bayless did not count as the ringside staff, including doctors, stormed the ring.

-Aftermath
+Post-fight

+During the post‑fight, when asked about the frustrating start and how he managed to change momentum, Álvarez said, “He is a fast fighter, and I knew things would be complicated in beginning ..
+But I knew they would come to my favor as the fight went on.
+People have known me only for my power.
+I have many more qualities in the ring and I showed that.”

+Khan urged Álvarez to face unified middleweight titleholder Gennady Golovkin, stating that it was “time for Canelo to step up” and meet the division’s leading contender.
+Khan was positive on his own performance, noting that he had trained hard and taken a significant risk by moving up in weight.
+He acknowledged that he was “naturally a lighter fighter” and intended to return to the welterweight division.
+He wanted to challenge elite opponents, adding that “to be the best I have to fight the best.”

+Álvarez turned his attention to a potential unification bout with Golovkin, who was present at ringside as the WBC interim champion and mandatory challenger. Álvarez invited Golovkin into the ring after the fight and stated that he was willing to face any opponent, declaring that he “fear[ed] no one in this sport.”